sregiphilip/ADS599-SP23_Team1/README.md

 ### data
 The data folder contains the csv file of the UCI MLE repository dataset used for this analysis.
 [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income)

+### reports
+The reports folder contains a pdf article detailing the purpose of this application and the objective we were attempting solve.
+Please refer to the article to understand the decision making process of this application.

 ## **References**